mirandalu2020/apatheticMosquito/README.md

 ### Communication

 - 9-7, if post class hours, give till next dayflic
 - on Slack, slack group, discord, main communcation would be in-person, outside of class we will use text.
-Discord will be used to
+Discord will be used to screenshare
 - If falling behind, ask for help, implement the 15-min rule
 - Every hour
 - Everyone will share in the meeting, we will have daily readout